 - Food impaction

-Welcome to another ultrasound-based case, part of the “Ultrasound For The Win” (#US4TW) Case Series.
-In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed management or aided in diagnoses.
-In this case, a 46-year-old woman presents with history of right-sided abdominal pain and vomiting.
+Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
+In this case series, we focus on a real clinical case where point-of-care ultrasound changed the management of a patient’s care or aided in the diagnosis.
+In this case, a 46-year-old man with a history of alcohol abuse presents with diffuse abdominal pain.